Looking for an authentic tandoori chicken recipe?

 This past Saturday, we had some friends who came in unexpectedly and I did not think twice before adding in a couple of additional spots on the table.
 It comes naturally to me.
 All was well, until, the innocent question was asked about what was new on the table…

-I was making tandoori chicken, a no-fuss oven baked variety.
+I was making an authentic tandoori chicken recipe, a no-fuss oven baked variety.
 Nothing wrong with that, well, but nothing new about that either.
 I peeked into the refrigerators and inspiration hit, I had some rosemary, sitting around in all its fragrant glory.
 This is when today’s creation was born.
 It is really tandoori chicken with some garlic and rosemary.

 Who would have thought that matching two layers of classic seasoning would result in such genius!
 The succulent tandoor chicken is great by itself, however mixing it up a little makes for an unusual dish that is sheer magic.
 If you like garlic like me, you will love the depth of flavor this roasted garlic brings to the table.